acl-org/acl-anthology/hugo/content/info/ids.md

 ## Identifier format

 We introduced a new identifier scheme in 2020 in order to accommodate growth in the Anthology.
+Everything ingested in 2020 and afterwards will have these IDs (including volumes from years prior to 2020).
 The new identifiers are of the form `YEAR.VENUE-VOLUME.NUMBER`, where

 - YEAR is the 4-digit year (e.g., "2020)